In need of some child-free days filled with fun? Without the hassle of boarding a plane? I may have just the place for you…

 For the duration of your stay you’re allocated a table upon check in at the Evesham Restaurant and it’s where you will sit for dinner (if you choose to dine there) or for any of the live shows and breakfast.

-It is counter service dining, at which my heart did sink to be honest.
+The counter service dining made my heart did sink to be honest.
 Although fair to say not your usual buffet scenario either.
 The starters are served at your table along with your drinks by your waiter whilst the mains and desserts are selected from the counter with many items cooked fresh to order.